Important news as to what happened to ALL Yahoo Groups.

 Group Owners have a history of working together and helping each other out.
 This is something we need now more than ever at a time of big-tech censorship closing down accounts of major natural health websites like naturalnews.com and greenmedinfo.com to name only two.
 The deletion of the archives of 10 million Yahoo Groups is a major attack on the accululation of independant knowledge.
 By working together, we can help to preserve our own networks and find other groups and be found by others.

-- All Yahoogroups no longer accept uploads and all messages and files will be deleted on December 14.
+- All Yahoogroups no longer accept uploads and all messages and files were deleted on December 16, 2019.

-- We will ensure our offline backups of those YahooGroups are kept up to date until December 14 and upload the final version on December 15
+- Our offline backups of those YahooGroups were kept up to date until they went offline.

 - Please also pass this message on to any other group owners you know that are probably also worried as to how to save their groups.